Best Warlock Spells in D&D 5e: Pact Magic Picks That Actually Work

 One “carry” concentration spell

-Pick one spell that you’re happy to cast in most fights.
-This is your anchor: it’s what your cantrips and positioning play around.
+Pick one spell you’re happy to cast in most fights.
+Cantrips and movement play around that anchor.

 One defensive option